-Despite this growth, China is still a relatively poor country.
+Despite an amazing growth record, China is still a relatively poor country in terms of its standard of living.
 Its economy only produces $9,100 per person, compared to the GDP per capita of $49,800 for the U.S. This low standard of living allows China to pay its workers less, making its products cheaper, which lures overseas manufacturers to outsource jobs there.
-(Source: CIA World Factbook, China Economy latest figures)
+(Source: WSJ, China Appears to be Stabilizing, August 6, 2013; CIA World Factbook, China Economy)

 China's Economy Depends on Exports to U.S.: